Household Support Fund

 Verifying income

 Clients should be able to show potential financial vulnerability.
 This could mean proof that they are in receipt of Universal Credit, Pension Credit or any other income-based benefit (note this excludes PIP, DLA, AA as they are not income-based).
 If the client is not in receipt of benefits, they should send in copies of their bank statement showing potential difficulty to pay for bills or essential items.
 Documents held on other cases are fine, but they should represent their current circumstances.
-Any benefit statements or bank statements need to clearly display the client name on them.
+Any benefit statements or bank statements need to clearly display the client's name and address on them.

 Rent arrears